 Another option for SLPs is to see this post for tips on how you can get free access to AAC apps, AAC app user groups, funding options & more: https://omazingkidsllc.com/2016/06/11/aac-tips-how-slps-can-get-free-access-to-aac-apps-aac-app-user-groups-funding-options-more/

-Want to suggest an iOS text to speech AAC app to be added to this list?
+Want to suggest an iOS text-based AAC app to be added to this list?
 The best way to reach me is via Facebook messaging over on my OMazing Kids page.
 I’m pretty picky so they need to be well designed apps and be transparent/honest about any IAPs or subscriptions and not have any ads.
 If it’s a free app, please send the link from the USA App Store so I can download and try it out.
-If it’s a paid app that’s priced at $14.99 or less in the USA App Store and you are the app developer, please send the link from the USA App Store so I can look at the info before you send a promo code.
+If it’s a paid app that’s priced at $19.99 or less in the USA App Store and you are the app developer, please send the link from the USA App Store so I can look at the info before you send a promo code.
 I want to make sure that one of my iPads is compatible in order to try it out.

 It took me quite a bit of time to compile this list so please “tag” or mention OMazing Kids when sharing it on social media and do not copy/paste it onto other blogs or documents or upload it to servers.
 I have it available here on my blog and plan on keeping my blog up for the foreseable future.